antronerds/r2-tutorials/docs/Using_Datasets.md

 1. R2 offers a large number of readily available datasets for analysis and visualization.
     The numbered boxes on the main page will guide you through all the steps necessary to perform a task, starting with the selection of a dataset.
-In box 1 select **Single Dataset**, in field 2 click on the name of the dataset.
+In field 1 select **Single Dataset**, in field 2 click on the name of the dataset (Figure 2).

     ![](_static/images/Usingdatasets/UsingDataset_selectv1a.png "Figure 2: Change Dataset on the main page")